 Located a leisurely 3 hour drive from Chicago, Turkey Run in west-central Indiana is a beautiful yet busy nature outing with one of the more memorable hikes in the midwest.
-Plenty of campsites are located in the immediate area, but hotels within 30-45 minutes are limited.
-You will want to make sure you bring a change of shoes/ clothes.
+Plenty of campsites are located in the immediate area, but hotels within 30-45 minutes are limited, though there is Turkey Run Inn which was booked in advance when we visited the park.
+You will also want to make sure you bring a change of shoes/ clothes – you will get muddy.

 A side note for the trip.
 Attica, Indiana is a quaint town about 45 minutes north of Turkey Run.
 We made a few stops – Brown’s Accents, a gift store with great prices on candles and other household decor.
 Additionally, Wolf’s Candies provided the perfect sugar and caffeine boost for the ride home.

 Just a Little Out There

 Turkey Run sits about 45 minutes from any city, and the immediate Turkey Run area offers a few dining options, as well as spots to rent canoes and campsites.

 Entrance to the park is $9/ car for out-of-state residents and we found it to be well worth every penny.
 It’s worth noting that at 11 AM on an early autumn Saturday there was a 10 minute lineup at the entrance gate.